takanori-fujiwara/streaming-vis-pca/README.md

   `xcode-select --install`

+* Download and move to this repository.
+Then run presetup.py

+    `python3 presetup.py`

+    - Note (2024-04-14): For installation using virtualevn, proccesses listed in "presetup.py" are separated from "setup.py".
+This is due to venv's bug (module involved commands do not work correctly when using pip3 under venv).
+    - This python script generates C++ shared library of inc-pca also installs homebrew, pkg-config, python3, eigen, pybind11 if they do not exist.

 * Install the modules with pip3 (this also installs homebrew, pkg-config, python3, eigen, pybind11, numpy, if they do not exist).

     `pip3 install .`